Dídac Lee: Biography

 Dídac Lee was born in Figueres, Spain to Taiwanese parents.
 At 21 years old and against the opinion of his family, Lee left his studies in Computer Engineering to start his first company.
 The beginnings were rough, he had limited resources and started his company with a bank loan of 18,000 Euros.

-In 1998, he founded Scubastore.com, origin of the current group TradeInn, the first network of online stores specializing in sports equipment ecommerce and European leader in its sector, an online store specialized in sports equipment for diving, cycling, hiking, tennis and paddle tennis, swimming, bike, fishing and skiing.
-Today TradeInn is one of the top European outdoor e-commerce, with 17 individual stores, each one of them specialized in a different sport, counting 14 verticals and 300M in turnover in the last year alone.
+In 1998, he founded Scubastore.com, origin of the current group TradeInn, an online store network specializing in sports equipment for diving, cycling, hiking, tennis, paddle tennis, swimming, fishing and skiing.
+TradeInn operates 17 individual stores, each specializing in a different sport, with 14 verticals and reported turnover of 300 million euros.

 Lee founded and co-founded several tech companies (among others: Inspirit, Fhios, OBS Threepoints, JV with Planeta, Safe365) of which he currently serves as board member and reference shareholder; jointly they currently account for 800 employees worldwide.

 In 2015, Lee co-founded Galdana Ventures, a 1B USD fund invested in some of the Top Tier firms in Silicon Valley (50%), China (30%) and Europe (20%).

-Galdana Ventures is considered one of the best performing Venture Capital Funds of Funds globally, its funds invest in some of the best Venture Capital firms who are backing the game-changing companies of the future.
-Galdana's management team has more than 100 years of accumulated experience as successful entrepreneurs and investors.
+Galdana Ventures is a venture capital fund of funds that invests in venture capital firms.
+The company states that its management team has more than 100 years of combine experience as entrepreneurs and investors.

-Lee is well known in the start-up world as Business Angel, he invested in some of the most successful start-ups in the Spanish ecosystem (Badi, Housfy, Exoticca, Paack, Glovo, LingoKids).
+Lee has acted as a Business Angel, investing in start-ups in the Spanish ecosystem including Badi, Housfy, Exoticca, Paack, Glovo, and LingoKids.